anikow/Whitelister_Assistant/README.md

    ## Contributing

    Contributions are welcome.
-Please fork the repository and create a pull request for any enhancements or bug fixes.

    ## License

-   This project is licensed under the MIT License.
+   This project is licensed under the [MIT License](LICENSE).